brandonstiles1/Mintmo/README.md

 Financial institutions don't have public APIs that allow third-party sites to access account information such as transaction history and balance.
 In fact, Mint.com uses a data aggregation agent, Intuit, to do this for them.
 Therefore, this feature is only a demo simulation.
 You can provide fake account data, and Mintmo will populate an account with transactions and a balance.

 #### Transactions
 Transactions are the heart of Mintmo, and are designed to be extremely flexible.
+Users can edit, sort, and filter transactions on the fly.
+Just by typing in the transaction description and category columns, users can update their transaction details quickly and easily.

 #### Search